I was drinking at least a bottle of vodka a day to deal with my depression and anxiety and it was killing me.

 Everybody deals with life’s grievances – losing a loved one, redundancy, divorce – in their way.

 One in four people will struggle with mental health issues at some point in any given year.
 (Mind Charity UK)

 Feelings of hopelessness and worthlessness can be brought on by anxiety and depression, and you may turn to coping mechanisms like drinking or taking drugs.

 You may also isolate yourself from those you love and become a stranger to family and friends.
 But you are not alone, and we are here to help.

-The Executive Rehab Guide know the awful effects and impacts that mental health and addiction can have on someone’s life.
+The Executive Rehab Guide knows the awful effects and impacts of mental health and addiction on someone’s life.

-If you feel alone, lost and see no way out then get in touch with us today.
+If you feel alone, lost and have no way out, get in touch with us today.
 We can get you the help you need to get through.